Powered by Create your own unique website with customizable templates.

 This lab course aims to provide students with a solid practical know-how on the most significant computing applications applied in the field of Cultural Heritage: GIS, Photogrammetry, CAD, 3D Scanning applications, 3D printing applications, Multimedia Application Development, Visualization & Modelling Practices

-In the third semester, CultTech students will work on their Master thesis with guidance from their supervisors.
-The thesis can be conducted at any of the collaborating institutes of the programme in Kalamata and Athens.
-The implementation of the thesis project is commonly closely related to or within ongoing research projects.
-A strong encouragement is given towards working with materials and sites from the exceptionally rich Cultural Heritage of the Peloponnese.
+During the third semester (September - January), CultTech students work on their Master's Thesis with guidance from their supervisors.
+Research for the thesis is carried out in any of the programme's collaborating institutions in Kalamata and Athens.
+Thesis projects are often closely related to or within ongoing research projects.
+Students are strongly encouraged to work on materials and sites from the exceptionally rich cultural heritage of the Peloponnese.

 Picture